-We have engaged Broadridge Financial Solutions, Inc. to tabulate the votes represented by proxies from brokerage firms, banks and other nominees and stockholders of record.
+We have engaged Broadridge Financial Solutions, Inc. to tabulate the votes represented by proxies from nominees and stockholders of record.
 A representative of the Company will act as the inspector of election.

-Is my vote confidential?
+In my yota confidential?

 Proxy instructions, ballots and voting tabulations that identify individual stockholders are handled in a manner that protects your voting privacy.
 Your vote will not be disclosed either within the Company or to third parties, except (i) as necessary to meet applicable legal requirements, (ii) to allow for the tabulation and certification of the votes and (iii) to facilitate a successful proxy solicitation by the Board.